 Another great way to get the kids involved each day during Ramadan is to get them to help prepare the iftar meal.
 Depending on the ages of the children, they can do small things like set the table, put the dates on each person’s plate, fill the glasses with water and help chop the fruit and veggies.

-When it comes time for Eid al-Fitr at the end of Ramadan, you may be invited to an Eid party or two.
-It’s not much different than a party you might attend during Christmas season; there will be lots of loud family and friends, and tables will be buckling with the weight of the food.
-If you’d like to bring something to celebrate with your friends or neighbors, dates or any kind of sweets are a welcome gift.
-Others love freshly cut flowers.
-Try to stay away from bringing a bottle of wine, though, as many Muslims don’t consume alcohol.
-"Eid mubarak," which means blessed celebration, is the typical greeting you’ll hear during this time.
+When it comes time for Eid al-Fitr at the end of Ramadan, Muslims usually celebrate with a party similar to what you might attend during Christmas season.
+For most, these larger gatherings will have to wait until next year; there would typically be lots of loud family and friends, and tables will be buckling with the weight of the food.
+“Eid mubarak,” which means blessed celebration, is the typical greeting you’ll hear during this time.

 While Ramadan is a time for inner reflection, it also brings families and friends closer together.
-Whether it’s getting up early to eat a meal at the kitchen table before sunrise or joining friends to break the fast after sunset, Muslims all over the world look forward to this holy month each year.
+Whether it’s getting up early to eat a meal at the kitchen table before sunrise or joining with your family to break the fast after sunset, Muslims all over the world look forward to this holy month each year.

 A version of this story was originally published in May 2018.

 Keep the lessons going with these gorgeous children’s books featuring girls of color.